 The HPTN CL has established a proficiency-testing program at each study site.
-CL staff also will conduct periodic visits to each site to assess the implementation of onsite laboratory quality control procedures, including proper maintenance of laboratory testing equipment and the use of appropriate reagents.
-CL staff will follow-up directly with site staff to resolve any quality control or quality assurance problems identified through proficiency testing or on-site assessments.
+HPTN CL staff will conduct periodic visits to each site to assess the implementation of on-site laboratory quality control procedures, including proper maintenance of laboratory testing equipment and the use of appropriate reagents.
+HPTN CL staff will follow-up directly with site staff to resolve any quality control or quality assurance problems identified through proficiency testing or on-site assessments.